jeffro256/carrot/release/carrot_0.1.md

 ### 1.1 Cryptonote Addresses, Integrated Addresses, and Subaddresses

 Cryptonote addresses are a crucial component of Monero's privacy model, providing recipient unlinkability across transactions.
 Unlike Bitcoin, which uses transparent addresses, Monero's use of Cryptonote addresses ensures that all transaction outputs have unlinkable public keys regardless of the number of times an address is reused, and without requiring interactivity.
-In the beginning, since there was only one address per wallet, a method was needed for receivers to differentiate their senders. *Payment IDs*, an arbitary 8 byte string attached to transactions, was the inital solution to this problem. *Integrated addresses* improved the UX of these payment IDs by including them inside of addresses.
-Wallets then started encrypting the payment IDs on-chain, and adding dummys if no payment IDs were used, which greatly improved privacy.
+In the beginning, since there was only one address per wallet, a method was needed for receivers to differentiate their senders. *Payment IDs*, an arbitrary 8 byte string attached to transactions, was the initial solution to this problem. *Integrated addresses* improved the UX of these payment IDs by including them inside of addresses.
+Wallets then started encrypting the payment IDs on-chain, and adding dummies if no payment IDs were used, which greatly improved privacy.
 In 2016, Monero [iterated](https://github.com/monero-project/research-lab/issues/7) even further by introducing *subaddresses*, an addressing scheme that existing wallets could adopt, allowing them to generate an arbitrary number of unlinkable receiving addresses without affecting scan speed.

 ### 1.2 FCMP++